 - 167g weight

-We review smartphones from the perspective of choosing a smartphone for it’s photography and camera performance, so we’ll be starting by looking at what the Samsung Galaxy S22 offers in terms of the cameras and what features are included for photography and video.
+We review smartphones from the perspective of choosing one for it’s photography and camera performance.
+Here we look at what the Samsung Galaxy S22 cameras offer, and the features included for photography and video.

-Not everyone has the $1000 / £1000 needed for the flagship smartphones available, and not everyone wants to pay huge monthly fees for mobile phone contracts, so companies like Samsung and Apple offer better value smartphones, which are often smaller, but still offer high-end cameras.
-If you’re prepared to go for last years model, you can save even more money, and that’s where the Samsung Galaxy S22 comes in.
+Not everyone has the $1000 / £1000 needed for the flagship smartphones, and not everyone wants to pay huge monthly fees for mobile phone contracts.
+Samsung and Apple offer know this, and offer better value smartphones accordingly.
+These are often smaller, but still offer high-end cameras for those who can live with the idea of a two year old design.
+Step forward the Samsung Galaxy S22.

-In terms of cameras, the S22 may not have the 108MP or 200MP main camera, and fourth 10x telephoto camera as the S22 Ultra and S23 Ultra (respectively), but with a 50MP main camera with OIS, a 12MP ultra-wide-angle, and 10MP 3x telephoto camera with OIS, it offers a great set of cameras that put it ahead of many other dual-camera mid-range smartphones.
+The S22 is a different animal to the S22 Ultra and S23 Ultra with their respective 108MP and 200MP main cameras, and fourth 10x telephoto camera.
+Its combination of 50MP main camera with OIS, a 12MP ultra-wide-angle, and 10MP 3x telephoto camera with OIS, is a great set in its own right.
+It puts it ahead of many other dual-camera mid-range smartphones.

-The phone is a stylish looking phone with shiny silver sides, and a premium feel, as you would expect from a flagship phone.
-The in-screen fingerprint reader works well, and with wireless charging available it features all the main luxury items you’d expect from a flagship phone.
-There’s an always-on AMOLED display with a fast refresh rate of 120Hz, and with an IP68 waterproof rating you can get the phone wet without having to worry too much about it dying.
+The phone is stylish looking, with shiny silver sides and a premium feel, as you would expect from a flagship model.
+The in-screen fingerprint reader works well, and with wireless charging available it features all the main luxury items.
+There’s an always-on AMOLED display with a fast refresh rate of 120Hz; and with an IP68 waterproof rating, a rain shower won’t be fatal.

 Samsung’s flagship Galaxy S series of phones tend to give great colour, with good levels of saturation and generally consistent results between the different camera units.
 Dynamic range is handled well with automatic HDR (high-dynamic range) combining a number of shots for greatly enhanced dynamic range.

 The main 50MP wide-angle camera gives pixel-binned 12MP images, and has an f/1.8 aperture as well as optical image stabilisation (OIS).
-Gone are the days of Samsung offering a variable aperture lens, but this isn’t much of an issue now, as software can give a much more blurred background, when using the portrait mode.
+Gone are the days when Samsung offered a variable aperture lens, but this is less of an issue now that software can give a much more blurred background in portrait mode.

-The 10MP telephoto camera gives a 3x view, with is a nice telephoto camera to have on a smartphone, rather than just 2x for example.
+The 10MP telephoto camera gives a 3x view, which is a nice telephoto camera to have on a smartphone – rather than just 2x for example.
 The output is actually a 12MP image, which matches the other cameras nicely.

-Results from the telephoto camera are good, but like most other phones with a telephoto camera, once light levels drop low enough, or when shooting outside the focus range of the lens, the camera will switch to digital zoom, with lower quality results produced.
+Results from the telephoto camera are good.
+Like most other phones with a telephoto camera, though, once light levels drop low enough, or when shooting outside the focus range of the lens, the camera will switch to digital zoom.
+Lower quality results are the outcome.

 Macro performance – one difference noticeable with the S22 compared to the S22 / S23 Ultra is the fixed-focus ultra-wide-angle camera, which means it doesn’t have a dedicated macro mode.
-However, you can use the telephoto camera to get closer to subjects, and the main camera does a good job of giving close enough focus for acceptable close-up photographs.
+However, you can use the telephoto camera to get closer to subjects, and the main camera provides close enough focus for acceptable close-up photographs.

 The 10MP selfie camera comes with AF – giving much better focus than smartphones with fixed focus, meaning it doesn’t matter how close or far away you are from the lens.
 This also makes a big difference when using the selfie camera for video recording.